1. The Gupta Values Scholarship

 Eligibility

 Any graduate student enrolled in a Rackham master’s or doctoral program and in good academic standing is eligible for the Gupta Values Scholarship.
-Students may receive this award only one time.
+This award may be renewed for a second year for eligible students.

 Selection Criteria